mgcooper/icemodel/icemodel/+icemodel/+forcing/+reconstruct/README.md

   neighbor never supplies support; an exactly continuous provenance change is not a seam.
 - `blendFallbackSeams` — applies that same taper to proxy, precipitation, and constant fallback segments using the frozen native step scale.
+If that optional taper would push an already-valid last-resort wind segment outside the runtime wind bounds, the untapered source segment is retained with an audit note; other channels retain the general refusal rule.
 - `stationMethodPlan` — the per-station selection experiment: the policy geometry gate (`setopts`), deterministic selection draws created only from years with jointly finite core-channel support before fitting